zakcory/model-opt/README.md

 ### NOTE!
 Before running the `trtexec` commands, make sure you are in the triton container.
-You can start the container with [a relative link](docker-compose-triton.yml) by running:
+You can start the container with [docker-compose-triton.yml](docker-compose-triton.yml) by running:
 ```bash
 docker compose -f docker-compose-triton.yml run --pull always --rm -v "./:/tmp --remove-orphans triton_server bash
 ```